Coherent Control of Quantum-Dot Spins with Cyclic Optical Transitions: Quantum Control and Coherence

 \section{Quantum Control and Coherence}

 Next we demonstrate complete control over the electron-spin qubit by performing phase-modulated Ramsey interferometry.
-Our sequence, shown in Fig.\,\ref{fig4:ramsey}(a), consists of a balanced readout using two sequences, one with and one without an extra $\pi$ phase on the second $\pi/2$ pulse, which follows a delay time $\tau_\text{Ramsey}$ from a first $\pi/2$ pulse.
+Our sequence, shown in Fig.\,\ref{fig4:ramsey}(a), consists of two sequences, one with and one without an extra $\pi$ phase on the second $\pi/2$ pulse, which follows a delay time $\tau_\text{Ramsey}$ from a first $\pi/2$ pulse.
+This two-sequence configuration thus reads out both spin states at every delay time, providing a balanced readout.
 The readout counts are given by $n_\phi$ and $n_{\phi+\pi}$, respectively, where $\phi$ is the pulse phase, and our signal is then the contrast $(n_\phi - n_{\phi+\pi})/(n_\phi + n_{\phi+\pi})$.
 Fig.~\ref{fig4:ramsey}(a) shows the Ramsey contrast as a function of drive detuning $\delta$ and Ramsey delay $\tau_\text{Ramsey}$, displaying the expected chevron pattern in the presence of sufficient coherence to observe clearly resolved fringes.

 To measure the inhomogeneous dephasing time $T_2^*$ we take the Ramsey data at a finite detuning $\delta$ from ESR, corresponding to a Ramsey-delay-dependent phase $\phi + 2\pi \delta\tau_\text{Ramsey}$ on the second $\pi/2$ pulse ($\phi$ as our phase reference for the first pulse), and thus contrast oscillations at a frequency $\delta$ to enable better fitting to the decay envelope.
 This is shown in Fig.\,\ref{fig4:ramsey}(b), where we extract $T_2^* = 34(3)\,$ns from a Gaussian envelope fit with $\delta=100(1)\,$MHz.
 As known from previous work~\cite{Gangloff_quantum_2019}, the dephasing time $T_2^*$ depends on the cooling Rabi frequency $\Omega_\text{cool}$ -- as shown by a striking decrease to $T_2^*=8(2)\,$ns for $\Omega_\text{cool}=47.3$\,MHz (Fig.\,\ref{fig4:ramsey}(c)).
 A full summary of the dependence of $T_2^*$ on $\Omega_\text{cool}$ is shown in Fig.\,\ref{fig4:ramsey}(d), where the optimal cooling performance is found for $\Omega_\text{cool}\sim 15$\,MHz.
 This is consistent with previous results in the Raman cooling configuration, where the optimal cooling Rabi frequency was a fraction of the nuclear Zeeman frequency~\cite{Gangloff_quantum_2019}.